antoineboquet/greek-conversion/README.md

 final sigma, coronis, and alphabetic numerals.
 The selected spellings are recognized on transliteration input when the same options are supplied.

+`longVowels` accepts `"macron"` (the default) or `"circumflex"`.
+It controls only the structural representation of inherently long eta and omega.
+An explicit macron alongside a circumflex, such as in `ê̄`, is treated separately as a philological mark and is reproduced without changing the identified letter.

 ### Control Greek Unicode output

 ```ts